pheasantframework/router/base/README.md

 This is the TypeScript Library used in making the base router class to be implemented by the Dart `pheasant_router` package in The Pheasant Framework.

+This is also a TypeScript/JavaScript Library you can use in your web applications for powerful, functional and easy routing in your websites/web apps.

 ## Installation
-This package is for utilization in the Pheasant Framework.
+This package is for utilization in the Pheasant Framework, but can be used outside of it as a client-side library for implementing routing in your web apps.

 All you will need from this package to use the utilities in it is the bundled JavaScript files found in the `dist/` folder.

+If you are using this in JavaScript/TypeScript outside Dart, or Pheasant, you can simply install this from jsr.
+See https://jsr.io/ for information.
+If you are using Deno, you can simply import this package from https://deno.land/x/.

 ## Implement
 ### JavaScript/Typescript